jfrancis42/js8net/README.md

 start_net("10.1.1.141",2442)
 ```

 At this point, there are two threads running.
 One thread receives requests from your code, and delivers them to JS8Call.
-The second thread receives the random data sent my JS8Call, processes that data, and provides it back to you, the user.
+The second thread receives the random data sent by JS8Call, processes that data, and provides it back to you, the user.

 Generally speaking, you do not interact directly with the first queue.
 You make function calls using the js8net library, and those function calls are internally translated to the proper queries, and pushed into the queue for delivery.
 For example, to ask JS8Call for the currently configured Maidenhead grid square, you can simple do the following: